The Quick Answer

 Commercial (General) Liability Insurance

 Generally speaking, this is the policy that covers you if a someone sues you for physical harm they suffer while on your property/ in a session with you.
-Everyone practicing EFW (including volunteers and property/ horse owners) needs this coverage.
+Everyone practicing EFW (including volunteers, contractors, employees and property/ horse owners) needs this coverage.
+You will also need coverage to protect you from liability arising from the actions of those you work with (e.g. your employees) and this may require a separate policy.
 If you are working out of someone else’s premises/ with someone else’s horses you may be covered under their policy or they may need to be covered under yours.
-Either way you need to check that the policy applies to the nature and scope of the work you are doing, with consideration for your client base and the species of animals you are incorporating into the work.
+Either way, you need to check that every policy applies to the nature and scope of the work you are doing, with consideration for your client base and the species of animals you are incorporating into the work.
 Most policies for riding instruction or horse training do NOT extend to EFW work.
-I recommend talking with your insurance company and/ or broker and describing clearly who is doing what.
+I recommend talking with your insurance company and/ or broker and describing clearly who is doing what, with whom!

 Professional Liability Insurance (also known as Errors and Omissions Insurance)